 Yes, however they will not be able to schedule your evaluation appointment.
 You must personally schedule your own appointment.

 Do I have to have my evaluation scheduled / completed within a certain time frame?

 Most conviction sentencing orders indicate a time frame in which the Court requires that you have the evaluation completed by, generally within 30 to 90 days of sentencing.
 Diversion clients are expected to have an evaluation completed within 90 days of entering the diversion agreement.

 I'm in trouble with the Court / my PO.
 Can I get an evaluation this week?

 Probably not.
-We are normally booked out two to four weeks.
+We are normally booked out two to three weeks.
 We will make every effort to get you in as soon as possible.

 My friend recommended a different treatment center.
 Can I switch?

 If the need for a transfer arises, there is a specific process that must take place before we will consider a re-referral.
 DO NOT take it upon yourself to move from one treatment provider to another.
 Contact us first.